lukasz1992/asuswrt-xiaomi/README.md

 # AsusWRT Xiaomi
 This is version of AsusWRT that works with Xiaomi Mi routers, based on MT7621 CPU.

-Currently R3G v1 is supported, tester is needed for R3Gv2 (or R4A Gigabit version) models.
+## Supported devices
+- Xiaomi MI R3G v1 - supported and well tested
+- Xiaomi MI R3G v2 and R4A - supported, with the help of testers
+- Xiaomi Redmi AC2100, Xiaomi AC2100 - supported, testers needed for image

 ## How to install
 1. Download image from Releases page or build it from source